Teaching > Courses > The Evolution of Sex

 Course Description:

-This short course explores the evolution of sexual reproduction as an alternative to nature’s original means of propagating genes (asexual cloning).
+This course explores the evolution of sexual reproduction as an alternative to nature’s original means of propagating genes (asexual cloning).
 We’ll explore why sex evolved, weighing the benefits and liabilities associated with sexual reproduction.
-We will also look at the diversity of sexual strategies employed across all kingdoms of life.
+We will also look at the diversity of sexual strategies employed across all kingdoms of life and consider the conflict and cooperation inherent in the reproductive process.
 The course will conclude by looking at the sexual behavior of humans and our closest primate relatives.

 Who Might Be Interested In This Course?

-Do you want to learn about evolution, but don’t have room in your schedule for a full 3-credit course?
 Are you curious about the range of sexual behaviors found in the living world?
 Do you wonder what can be learned about human sexual behavior from the perspective of evolutionary biology?
-Are you looking to complement the perspective of other courses you may have taken that investigate the nature of human sexual behavior (such as Psychology of Gender/Sex Roles, or Introduction to Feminism)?
+Are you looking to complement the perspective of other courses you may have taken that investigate the nature of human sexual behavior (such as Psychology of Gender/Sex Roles, or Philosophy and Feminism)?
 If so, you will likely enjoy the diverse reproductive journey provided by this class.
-Although this class is only worth two credits, it is more academically demanding than my introductory course in Evolution (MSCI-260), and asks that students do slightly more independent thought and work.
-The majority of your grade will be based on a final paper, which challenges you to investigate the reproductive system of a particular species.
-I also ask that students engage in regular discussions, often in small groups, so you should be prepared to be actively involved during class sessions.
+This class is more demands for intellectual independence than my introductory course in Evolution (MSWI-260C), and asks that students do more independent thought and work.
+Your grade will be based on a combination of weekly work (in and out of class) and a term project (which challenges you to incorporate ideas and concepts from the course into a creative work).
+I also ask that students engage in regular activities, often in small groups, so you should be prepared to be actively involved during class sessions.
 The Evolution of Sex requires a significant amount of reading (see the syllabus below for details), so you should be prepared to allocate at least three hours a week to reading for this course.

 What Background Should I Have Before I Take This Course?